 The Ledger Nano S typically sells for around 79 EUR, which is cheaper than the other hardware wallet solutions on the market today.
 Ultimately, the price of a Nano S is small compared to the peace of mind it delivers in knowing that your cryptocurrency investment is safe from hacking attacks, but if you’re intent on saving some capital.
 We’ve tried looking for promo codes but couldn’t find any, you can get the best deal below at their official website:

 Overall, the Ledger Nano S is the ideal hardware wallet solution for beginner, intermediate, and even advanced cryptocurrency investors.
-The device is tough, streamlined, and low-profile, and ensures that all cryptocurrency stored on it is completely safe from hackers and other malicious parties.
+It is tough, streamlined, and low-profile, and ensures that all cryptocurrency stored on it is completely safe from hackers and other malicious parties.

-While it may appear to be counterintuitive to place all of your eggs in one basket, the Nano S keeps your private keys secure— even from you— and allows users to restore their devices via the seed phrase recovery method.
+While it may appear to be counterintuitive to place all of your eggs in one basket, it keeps your private keys secure— even from you— and allows users to restore their devices via the seed phrase recovery method.
 The new plausible deniability feature is a massive draw to those concerned about the threat of physical intimidation into divulging their hardware wallet PIN.

-Ledger provides ongoing updates and support for Nano S users to ensure they are kept up with the latest market and technological developments in the blockchain world, and consistently adds new, innovative features.
+Ledger provides ongoing updates and support for its users to ensure they are kept up with the latest market and technological developments in the blockchain world and consistently adds new, innovative features.
 If you’re looking for the most secure method of storing your cryptocurrency the Ledger Nano S is one of the best options available.
-Use this link to purchase directly from Ledger’s official site.
+Use this link to purchase directly from their official site.